RiteshJha912/TaskifyV2-UserSpecific/README.md

 Live Demo : [Taskify V2](https://taskifyv2-final.onrender.com/)

-Note: The application may take a few seconds to load due to the free-tier deployment on Render.
+Note: The application may take a few seconds to load due to the free-tier deployment of onRender.

 ## Features
 **Persistent Data Storage:** Todos are securely stored and retrieved from MongoDB.